sio/gitlab-runners-fleet/NOTES.md

 ## GitLab

-- GitLab API has matured significantly since the first iteration of this project was started.
+- GitLab API has matured significantly since the first iteration of this project.
 Now all runner operations are exposed via GraphQL API and there is no more need for the REST API.
 I'm glad these changes happened because I find GraphQL API to be a lot more convenient.